tox-dev/tox/doc/config-v2.rst

 The new ``envlist`` setting allows to use ``{}`` bash-style expressions.
 XXX explanation or pointer to bash-docs

-Templating based on environments names
+Templating based on environment names
 -------------------------------------------------

 For a given environment name, all lines in a testenv section which